 2. Cached Thread Pool

 A cached thread pool creates new threads as needed but reuses idle threads when available.
-Idle threads that have been unused for 60 seconds are automatically removed.
+Idle threads unused for 60 seconds are automatically removed.

 Analogy: A taxi company with no fixed fleet.
 When demand is low, only 2 taxis are on the road.
 During rush hour, 20 taxis come out.
 After rush hour, the extra taxis park and eventually go home if not needed.